tuxera/reliance-edge/README.md

 and 500 to 700 bytes of stack.

-Reliance Edge is not designed for high-end embedded systems that run complicated operating systems like Linux or Windows Embedded Compact.
+Reliance Edge is not designed for high-end embedded systems that run complicated operating systems like Linux or VxWorks.
 Embedded systems of that variety are better served by other file systems, like Tuxera's [Reliance Nitro](https://www.tuxera.com/products/tuxera-nitrofs/).

 ## Getting Reliance Edge Working